xiaoiver/infinite-canvas-tutorial/README.md

 -   Implementing a canvas component
 -   Implementing a zoom toolbar component

-# Lesson 8 - Optimize performance
+## Lesson 8 - Optimize performance

 -   What is a draw call
 -   Reducing draw calls with culling
 -   Reducing draw calls by combining batches
 -   Using spatial indexing to improve pickup efficiency

+## Lesson 9 - Draw ellipse, rectangle and polyline

+- Draw ellipse and rectangle with SDF
+- Draw line

 [infinitecanvas]: https://infinitecanvas.tools/
 [Figma]: https://madebyevan.com/figma/building-a-professional-design-tool-on-the-web/